 WTAMU follows Conflict of Interest regulation TAMUS 15.01.03 and WTAMU procedure 15.01.03.W1 to ensure that the research and educational activities are conducted in a manner free from bias resulting from conflict of interest.
 The WTAMU IRB will collaborate with the WTAMU COI Official to ensure that COI of investigators and research team members (investigators) are identified and managed before the IRB completes its review of any research application.
+The Vice President of Research and Compliance/ acts as COI Official concerning the WTAMU Institutional Review Board.

-Disclosure of Researcher COI
+21.1.1.1 Disclosure of Researcher COI

 For IRB purposes, investigator conflict review occurs at the time of new study submission, continuing review (if applicable), with the addition of a new investigator, and whenever an investigator updates their WTAMU COI disclosure indicating a new or changed interest.
-AREHS staff notify the COI Officer whenever a submission requiring conflict review is received.
-The COI Officer reviews the investigators' disclosures and either notifies the AREHS staff that no investigator COI was identified or that one or more investigators has an interest that requires evaluation by the COI Official.
+AREHS staff notify the COI Official whenever a submission requiring conflict review is received.
+The COI Official reviews the investigators' disclosures and either notifies the AREHS staff that no investigator COI was identified or that one or more investigators has an interest that requires evaluation by the COI Official.
 In the event a conflict that requires disclosure or management is identified, the COI Official will provide the IRB a written summary describing the conflict and the conflict management plan (CMP).
 If the COI Official has not completed the review, the internal IRB will defer the research study review or prohibit participation by the researcher with a potential COI until the COI review process is completed and the results are made available to the IRB.
 When the research is under an external IRB, any conflicts identified as the result of COI review and any CMP are provided to the external IRB in accordance with the IRB reliance agreement.